torchnyu/blog/_posts/2020-05-31-stuff-you-should-know.md

   level steps an interpeter takes to run code.
 - A functional programming language such as: Haskell, OCaml, Racket, Standard ML, etc.
-- A functional-ish languagel like: Rust, Ruby, JavaScript, TypeScript, Kotlin, Swift
+- A functional-ish language like: Rust, Ruby, JavaScript, TypeScript, Kotlin, Swift
 - A basic calculator parser that turns arithmetic expressions such as `5 * 2 - 3` into reverse polish notation: 5 2 * 3 -